OFFICE OF THE SELECTBOARD

 Conflict of Interest – Ethics.
 H875 new requirements for SB & Others

-Designated ethics liaison for the town who would be the point person the ethics concerns comes to.
+The town must designate an ethics liaison who would be the point person any ethics concerns is directed towards.
 Recommendation would be an employee but can also be a selectboard member.
-Tristan offered to take this on and attend one of the required meetings.
+Roberts offered to take this on and attend one of the required meetings.
+Christofferson moved to appoint Tristan Roberts as the Town of Halifax Ethics Liaison.

 Gravel and Budget Analysis